Estimated reading time: 1 minute

-They deliberately place animals in dangerous situations, only to ‘rescue’ them on camera.
+The creators of the staged rescues often follow a disturbing pattern of deliberately placing animals in dangerous situations, only to ‘rescue’ them on camera.

 This not only causes immediate physical and psychological harm to the animals but also perpetuates a cycle of abuse.

-Fake animal rescue videos often include the same animals being used over and over again, most likely until they die.
+They often include the same animals being used over and over again.
+Most likely until they die.

 They involve animals being trapped, attacked, or in distress before being ‘rescued’ (and filmed, of course).